Hospital Health Cover and Plastic Surgery – Policy Discussion and Terminology

-How to understand what the “fully covered” means in terms of your Private Health Insurance Fund.
+What does the terminology “fully covered” really means in terms of Private Health Insurance?
+Terminology

 Will I have any out of pocket costs for surgery if I am “fully covered”?

-- There are typically incidental expenses involved with having surgery (post-surgery garments, antibiotics and other medicines).
+- There are typically incidental expenses involved with having surgery.

 - “Fully Covered” means that Medicare and the Health Fund will cover you to the recommended Government Fee on a particular surgery.
 This fee often falls far short of what a Private Practice charges.